 Work culture in Mumbai

-Despite the influence of international firms with their Western style of business, there are still notable differences between the work culture in Mumbai and what expats might be used to back home.
+Despite the influence of international firms on the local market, there are still notable differences between the work culture in Mumbai and what expats might be used to back home.
 Business structures in Mumbai remain hierarchical, and this may take some getting used to for those who come from places where business is carried out in a more egalitarian way.